natkalia/protect-eyes-kodilla-20.4/README.md

-# :eyes: Protect your eyes 20/20/20 :eyeglasses:
+# Protect your eyes 20/20/20 :eyeglasses: :eyes:

 Simple Electron desktop app to protect eyes built as exercise for Web Developer Bootcamp in Kodilla (Module 20.4).

-# Features
+## Features

 According to optometrists in order to save your eyes, you should follow the 20/20/20.
 It means you should to rest your eyes every 20 minutes for 20 seconds by looking more than 20 feet away.
 This app will help you track your time and inform you when it's time to rest.
 Crucial elements: